 School policies can be found by looking through our district’s handbook.

 There will be a behavior calendar in your child’s binder.
-Each child will begin on green.
-If they come to school to cooperate with others, try their best to participate and complete any work, and be kind to themselves, others, and school tools they can move up to blue.
+Each child will begin on blue.
+Being on blue signifies that they are reaching for the sky.
+Students are coming to school with the goal of cooperating with others, trying their best to participate and complete any work, and being kind to themselves and others.
 If they end their day on blue, they will receive a stamp on that calendar day.
 They can only receive a stamp for being on blue.
 If there are concerns with minor behavior disruptions I will document on the calendar any concerns.
 If a pattern of disruptive behavior develops or if the behavior is severe, a phone call will be made and/or email will be sent.

 Although birthday treats are great, they can also disrupt the flow of learning for as much as 20 minutes (getting ready for the treat, passing them out/singing, cleaning up, and settling down and refocusing on learning).
 Nonfood items can be a great alternative and can be handed out at the end of the day along with a a class round of singing Happy Birthday.
 Each year I have students with a variety of food allergies or diet restrictions that may complicate what treats can be brought in to share.